 - Try anti-oxidant rich foods such as blueberries, a modest amount of caffeine (you don’t have to avoid coffee!!)

 Later on, in the day have some dark chocolate.

 After lunch – Set a Reminder on your Phone to Bring you Back into the Present

-The commute home can become dull, especially if there’s a lot of traffic.
-Instead, use this time to practise the art of presence using ‘anchors’.
-In meditation, these kind of anchors would include using your breath and your body to return your attention to where it needs to be.
+What does this mean?
+In meditation, these kinds of anchors would include using your breath and your body to return your attention to where it needs to be.

 The anchor helps to overcome the distractions of the mind and will guide you back when your mind wanders off.
 It’s a simple yet effective concept used by novice and seasoned meditators alike.

-When at Home in the Evenings – Put your Phone on Airplane or Silent Mode.
+At Night – Put Your Phone on Airplane or Silent Mode.

 This is a really useful tip try.
 If you don’t want it on airplane putting it on total silence can be a great way to switch off and avoid being distracted by every notification on your phone.
 This especially works if you are seeing a friend or spending time with your family.